kevinvnguyen97/homework-9/README.md

 ## How to Use

-In Terminal, type 'node index.js' to run the program.\n\nYou will be greeted with multiple prompts to add your information\n\nfor different sections of the README.\n\nAfter all prompts are answered, the program generates 'generated_README.md'\n\ncontaining the completed README file.
+In Terminal, type 'node index.js' to run the program.
+You will be greeted with multiple prompts to add your information for different sections of the README.After all prompts are answered, the program generates 'generated_README.md' containing the completed README file.

 ## License